invkrh/personal-blog/content/note/elasticsearch.md

   * An analyzer named default_search in the index settings.
   * An analyzer named default in the index settings.
   * The standard analyzer.

+## Analysis and Analyzers

+### Analysis

+* First, tokenizing a block of text into individual terms suitable for use in an inverted index,
+* Then normalizing these terms into a standard form to improve their “searchability,” or recall

+### Analyzers

+* Character filters

+  First, the string is passed through any character filters in turn.
+Their job is to tidy up the string before tokenization.
+A character filter could be used to strip out HTML, or to convert & characters to the word and.
+* Tokenizer

+  Next, the string is tokenized into individual terms by a tokenizer.
+A simple tokenizer might split the text into terms whenever it encounters whitespace or punctuation.
+* Token filters

+  Last, each term is passed through any token filters in turn, which can change terms (for example, lowercasing Quick), remove terms (for example, stopwords such as a, and, the) or add terms (for example, synonyms like jump and leap).

+**Notes:**
+when we search on a full-text field, we need to pass the query string through the same analysis process, to ensure that we are searching for terms in the same form as those that exist in the index.

+## Things to remember

+the biggest difference is between fields that represent exact values (which can include string fields) and fields that represent full text.
+This distinction is really important—it’s the thing that separates a search engine from all other databases.

+Data in Elasticsearch can be broadly divided into two types: exact values and full text.

+* Exact values are exactly what they sound like.
+Examples are a date or a user ID, but can also include exact strings such as a username or an email address.
+The exact value Foo is not the same as the exact value foo.
+The exact value 2014 is not the same as the exact value 2014-09-15.

+* Full text, on the other hand, refers to textual data—usually written in some human language — like the text of a tweet or the body of an email.

+You can find only terms that exist in your index, so both the indexed text and the query string must be normalized into the same form.
+This process of tokenization and normalization is called analysis.